HSL Lightroom panel

 The hue slider shifts one color to the next color.
 For example, you could work with the blue hue slider to effect the ocean's color in your recent travel photo.

 The saturation slider shifts the vibrancy in a particular color.
 If you shot a photo during an indoor ceremony, you might need to decrease the orange saturation.
-Or you could just apply the overhead light preset from the L&A Preset Suite — it handles icky color like a boss.
+Or you could just apply the overhead light preset from the BPS — it handles icky color like a boss.

 The Luminance slider works with the brightness of a specific color.
 You could use this slider to brighten or darken the sky in your image.